chrisengalang/java-design-patterns/README.md

 ### 2. Builder
 **Scenario**: A customer would like to order a meal from a fast food chain and would have multiple ways to complete his/her meal.

+### 3. Prototype
+**Scenario**: Using a spreadsheet application, a user can duplicate the contents of a cell to another.